Tom French (rugby union)

-Tom French (born 27 November 1983 in Hillingdon, London, England) is a rugby union player for London Wasps in the Guinness Premiership.
+Tom French (born 27 November 1983 in Hillingdon, London, England) was a rugby union player for London Wasps in the Guinness Premiership.
 His position of choice is as at prop.

 He made only his second appearance for Wasps' first team at loose-head prop against Leicester Tigers in the 2007 Heineken Cup Final.
 He impressed up against Leicester's powerful scrummager Julian White, a current England international.

 French was called into the England Saxons squad in June 2008.